 The first fennel grown in the United States was grown in 1824 by Thomas Jefferson when he received a packet of seeds from the American Consul in Florence.
 If you would like to grow fennel in your garden, be sure to choose Florence fennel for its edible bulb.
 Common fennel will give you edible leaves, and eventually fennel seeds, but the rest of the plant will be too tough and stringy to eat.

-How to Choose Fennel: While attending a cooking demonstration at the Food and Wine Classic in Aspen, Chef Mario Batali told us that fennel with a round bulb is female; flat is male.
+While attending a cooking demonstration at the Food and Wine Classic in Aspen, one chef told us that fennel with a round bulb is female; flat is male.
 I’ve been doing some research into that and the results are MIXED.
 Some sources say this is true, some say this is false and some say that it has no gender at all, it is the fruit from the plant that has been fertilized with male pollen, just like squashes and eggplants.
-Regardless of this “research” I have found that the round bulbs are more tender and sweeter, so maybe that proves they are female.
+Regardless of this “research”, I have found that the round bulbs are more tender and sweeter, so maybe that proves they are female.
 Whichever bulbs you buy they should be white, with crisp bright greens and no cuts or bruises.
 And if you have the choice, choose the round ones.

 Fennel is available year round, but best in the spring and fall.
 So if you haven’t already jumped onto the fennel wagon…do so today.
 Here are some great recipes to get you started…